 Get advice: The reservation app Seated has launched a hotline for restaurant owners to get advice from finance and law experts in the hospitality industry.

 Order takeout or delivery: Order meals from your local restaurants and tip generously!
-(Yes, experts agree that ordering takeout is safe during the outbreak.)

 Here is a guide to restaurants offering take-out and delivery: